 2.)
 SRCP, the Statewide Respite Care Program, offers reduced rate or free respite care to help individuals caring for a loved one gain relief from their duties.
 Respite care is provided in-home or out-of-home.
 Other services also covered by this program include private duty nursing and homemaker services.
 For lower income families this can reduce their out-of-pocket home care costs.

 3.)
-For qualified individuals, the Alzheimer's Adult Day Care program will cover as much as 75% of the cost of adult day care several days a week.
-This equates to approximately $750 / month in financial assistance.
+For qualified individuals, the Alzheimer's Adult Day Care Services Program (AADSP) will cover as much as 75% of the cost of adult day care several days a week.
+This equates to approximately $730 / month in financial assistance.

 4.)
 Senior Gold and PAAD (Pharmaceutical Assistance to the Aged and Disabled) are both prescription assistance programs that reduce medication costs, the savings from which can be applied toward home care or assisted living.

 5.)
 Congregate Housing Services Program (CHSP) is somewhat similar to assisted living, but is partly state funded.
 In these residences, services are provided so that seniors can remain living independently.
 Services may include housekeeping, personal care assistance, and shopping, though services vary based on location.

 Finally, New Jersey is one of four states that provide compensation to family members who take time off work to care for a loved one.
 Via this program, one may take up to six weeks of paid time off.
 Read more on Family Leave Insurance.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in New Jersey.